ShuyangNie/neuromentalist.github.io/README.md

 ### 4. Edit the `publications.yml` file

 This contains the data of your publications.
+Replace this with your own publication data, following the examples.

 Some data may require you to add files to the `assets/files/` directory.
 If you want to include thumbnails next to your publications, include these in the `assets/img/` directory.